Grade-collab/grade-collab.github.io/README.md

 # SimpleBusinessCard
-Simple template of e-businnes card.
+Simple template of e-business card.
 Can be used with NFC-tags.